den-materials/mongo-intro/readme.md

 ## Closing Thoughts
 - MongoDB is a popular open-source NoSQL database system.
 It includes the following components:
   1. mongod - The database process.
-  2. mongos - The sharding controller that works behind the scenes.
   3. mongo  - The database shell (uses interactive javascript).

 ## Additional Resources